-Code example 79: Finding all brother tickets of a (child) ticket
+Code example 55: Finding all brother tickets of a (child) ticket

-D.12.1.5 Important Methods for the Work with Ticket Relations
+D.12.1.5 Important methods for working with ticket relations

 Note the following rules for the work with ticket relations:

 - In MASTER_SLAVE relations, the master is always the source. - In PARENT_CHILD relations, the parent is always the source. - In simple REFERENCE relations the source is the ticket from which the relation has been created.